fxlrnrpt/fxlrnrpt/README.md

 # Hello ~~darkness my old friend~~ there 👋

 ℹ️ My name is Andrey.
-ML researcher and engineer.
+AI research padawan.
 Rock star wannabe.
 Proudly failing at both.

 💼 Applied Scientist at [Mistral](https://mistral.ai/) ([CV](https://faillearnrepeat.net/cv)).
 Ex: DevX and tooling at Meta, web perf and tech lead at startups and consultancies.
 Research interests are in the applied interpretability and post-training.
 Eager to explore why models are the way they are for control and performance gains.